 The first phase of the study will involve testing the safety of the drug in 48 healthy human volunteers, and based on those results, will then move into testing its effects on cognitive functioning, memory and learning abilities.

-We’ll continue to keep you updated on the progression of these exciting new developments in the quest to overcome the challenges of Alzheimer’s!
-In the meantime, contact us at 314-863-9912 to learn more about how our St. Louis in-home dementia care is improving life for seniors, and offering respite for their family members, each and every day.
+We’ll continue to keep you updated on the progression of these exciting new developments in the battle against Alzheimer’s!
+In the meantime, contact us at (314) 863-9912 or (636) 861-3336 to learn more about how our St. Louis in-home dementia care is improving life for seniors, and offering respite for their family members, each and every day.
 As trusted providers of home health care St. Louis and the surrounding area rely on, Continuum welcomes the opportunity to assist you with all of your home care and dementia care needs.